 With two Spring bank holiday weekends in a row, Glasgow will be booming with life and good vibes throughout (and, hopefully, warmer weather).
 From a music festival to theatre shows and nature walks, weegies can make the most of the days off.
-So, here’s our list of some amazing things to do during the two weekends for Early May Bank Holiday and King’s Coronation.
+So, here’s our list of some amazing things to do during the weekend for the Early May Bank Holiday.

-Ever been onboard the iconic Glenlee ship resting by the Riverside Museum?
-While chances are you have, we bet you haven’t seen the Glasgow’s icon lit up in candlelight.
-Well, the floating venue will be transformed to create a one-of-a-kind candlelit concert, all complete with a string quartet playing some all-time favourite movie scores.
-You’ll hear diverse tributes, such as Mary Poppins and The Godfather, as well as Interstellar, James Bond and Sherlock Holmes, all whilst on the serene banks of the River Clyde.
-This memorable night on Glasgow’s riverside will take place for one night only on Friday, May 5 – and you can find your tickets on Fever.
+Ever been to one of the iconic Candlelight Concerts?
+While chances are you have, we bet you haven’t seen a Candlelight Concert in the form of the opera.
+Well, Paisley Abbey will be transformed to create a one-of-a-kind candlelit concert, all complete with opera singers and classical performances.
+You’ll hear diverse tributes, such as Puccini, Mozart and Verdi, all whilst in the serene surroundings of Paisley Abbey.
+This memorable night will take place for one night only on Sunday, May 5 – and you can find your tickets on Fever.

-3. Dine at Glasgow’s newest and most heart-warming restaurant while simultaneously donating to charity
+3. Dine at Glasgow’s most heart-warming restaurant while simultaneously donating to charity

 Visitors can dine with a clean conscience at the newly-opened Beat 6 in Bearsden, where 100% of the profits go to Beatson West of Scotland Cancer Centre.
 Located at 149 Milngavie Road, the restaurant is owned by Chef Nico Simone who also owns Six By Nico, and invites guests to ‘Dine to Donate‘, offering a tasty combination of unique food and good deeds.
 Guests can expect a monthly rotating four-course set menu, as well as an immersive dining experience.